Frequently Asked Questions

 How Does the Purchasing Process Work?

-Due to COVID-19, we are not accepting walk-ins at this time.
-Currently registered Pennsylvania Medical Marijuana Cardholders and Caregivers, please visit our website and view our online menu to place a reservation in advance.
+Currently registered Pennsylvania Medical Marijuana Cardholders and Caregivers may visit the dispensary to register and select medical marijuana products in person.
+Patients and Caregivers may also reserve products in advance by visiting our website and viewing our online menu.
 Once you have created an account and added the desired product(s) to your cart, you will be prompted to select an available pick-up time.
 Arrive at the dispensary only during your scheduled pick-up time.
 This is where you will complete your in-store registration and pay for your order via cash or CanPay.

 What Do I Need to Bring to the Dispensary?